-DCLG-RED works directly with LRFs, supporting collaboration and cooperation in planning for wide-area high-impact events affecting more than one locality.
+DCLG-RED works directly with LRFs, supporting collaboration and co-operation in planning for wide-area high-impact events affecting more than one locality.
 RED has allocated Resilience Advisers to each LRF so that LRFs have named contacts with which to build working relationships.
-For more information, see chapter 16 of 'Emergency preparedness' on collaboration and co-operation between LRFs.
+For more information, see chapter 16 of temperature.